agentzero93/Vargo_lab_website/content/post/sas_pnas.md

 ---
-title: New paper out in PNAS reporting the first evidence of sexually antagonistic selection in Hymenoptera :ant:
+title: New paper out in PNAS reporting the first evidence of sexually antagonistic selection in Hymenoptera

 # View.
 #   1 = List